 The Bottles developers distribute their application exclusively through Flatpak.
 They do not provide APT packages, PPAs, or Snap packages because Flatpak’s sandboxing model aligns with their architecture for managing Windows compatibility layers.

-Install Bottles with Flatpak
+Install Bottles on Ubuntu with Flatpak

-Install Flatpak
+Install Flatpak on Ubuntu

 Install Flatpak if it is not already present on your system.
 Ubuntu does not include Flatpak by default: